UplandsDynamic/freebsdashboard/README.md

 DESCRIPTION
 -----------

-FreeBSDashboard is web-gui dashboard to administer FreeBSD systems.
+FreeBSDashboard is a web-gui dashboard to administer FreeBSD systems.

 The application uses Python 3.5 (in a virtual environment), and is built using the Python Django framework and jQuery.